Dynamics of quasiholes and quasiparticles at the edges of small lattices: Introduction

+One of the characteristic features of FQH states is the presence of chiral modes at the edges.
+This result was initially derived for large continuum systems (long-wavelength limit) \cite{wen1990chiral}, but numerical calculations have shown chiral motion of quasiholes in small continuum systems \cite{grass2012quasihole,li2022anyonic} and chiral motion of ``full'' particles in (relatively large) lattice systems \cite{dong2018charge}.
+In addition, even very small lattice systems retain some degree of similarity to the continuum, which is seen in the counting of the edge states \cite{binanti2023edge}.
+It is therefore relevant to ask whether the chiral motion of charges such as quasiparticles and quasiholes can be observed in small lattice systems, comparable to the ones used in experiments \cite{leonard2022}.

-Here, we investigate whether quasiholes (quasiparticles) can be pinned by positive (negative) potentials in small lattices and whether chiral dynamics along the edge is present.
+Here, we investigate whether quasiholes (quasiparticles) can be pinned by positive (negative) potentials in small lattices and whether chiral dynamics along the edge is present in the quench dynamics (i.e.\ after turning off the pinning potential).
 We consider hardcore bosonic FQH systems with filling factor $\nu=1/2$ and place pinning potentials at or near the edges of the lattice.
+The hardcore constraint is the $U/J \rightarrow \infty$ limit, where $U$ is the on-site interaction, and $J$ is the hopping strength.
+In practice, when $U/J$ is large enough, the hardcore constraint is a good approximation (for negative pinning potentials $V_0$, we also need $|V_0|\ll U$).
 This results in the creation of density depletions (increases), which we interpret as quasiholes (quasiparticles) due to the accumulated excess density being close to $\pm0.5$ and due to high overlap with model wavefunctions.
-Because the FQH states support chiral edge modes \cite{wen1990chiral}, chiral motion of these density inhomogenities is expected to be observed along edges once the pinning potentials are turned off, i.e., in the quench dynamics of FQH systems \cite{grass2012quasihole,dong2018charge,li2022anyonic,Wang22}.
 For the lattice sizes considered in this work, i.e.\ dozens of sites, we observe chiral motion of quasiholes.
 We also find that the chiral motion is robust in the sense that it is observed for a range of lattice sizes and for various strengths and locations of the potentials.
 On the contrary, we do not observe chiral dynamics for the quasiparticles.

 We find that the ground states with potentials (both positive and negative) have high overlaps with model lattice Laughlin states with anyons, suggesting that in both cases we do create anyons.
 This suggests that the absence of chiral motion for negative potentials stems from complexities arising in the dynamics of quasiparticles, presumably involving a large number of highly excited states.
 Thus, we show that in these setups (small lattices and low particle densities) there are substantial differences between the dynamics of quasiparticles and the dynamics of quasiholes.